- April 22, 2020

 Archive360’s Archive2Azure is a native Azure information management and archiving platform that works hand in hand with the Azure Cloud providing organizations a viable alternative to a costly on premise computing infrastructure.
 If you’re pursuing a digital transformation strategy which includes moving your data centers to the cloud, Archive2Azure and the Azure Cloud is the way to go.

 Archive360 offers Symantic / Veritas Enterprise Vault migration, among other major archiving platforms.
-Trusted by thousands of companies such as Netflix, 3M, Samsung, and McKesson
+Trusted by thousands of global companies such as Telstra, Netflix, 3M, Samsung, and McKesson.

 Your legal, compliance and security teams rely on having an immutable copy of all of your emails.
 Office 365 archiving does not support journaling.
 So what should we do?